wuhanstudio/DeepAPI/README.md

 ```
 $ pip install deepapi

-# For development
-# python setup.py develop

-# By default, we enable all models on the server.
-# Use deepapi -h to see more options.

 $ python -m deepapi
 Serving on port 8080...
 ```

+By default, we enable all models on the server.
+Use `deepapi -h` to see more options.

 The website and API service are available at https://localhost:8080.